Education Team

 Ramona Gilmour-Darling

 Ramona (she/her) is an actor, singer, director, choreographer and teacher based in Toronto.
-A music education graduate from McGill University in voice (Honours in Music for Children, and Choral Music), she spent ten seasons at the Thousand Islands Playhouse, and has performed at Young People’s Theatre and Persephone Theatre in Saskatoon.
+A music education graduate from McGill University in voice, she spent ten seasons at the Thousand Islands Playhouse, and has performed at Young People’s Theatre and Persephone Theatre in Saskatoon.
 In 2006, Ramona took over the role of ‘Loonette the Clown’ on TV’s Big Comfy Couch.
-Ramona works as an Artist Educator around the city in various schools, for Studio 180 and as a Resident Artist Educator for Y.P.T.
-She spent five summers directing over forty children in a musical at Camp Art House, and teaches drama, performance practice, and musical theatre at various studios in Toronto.
-Ramona ran Glee Choirs with The Music Project, and community chamber choirs for children independently in the west end.
-She currently leads three choirs with Sistema Toronto and is developing their choral curriculum, and has created the Children’s Arts Club at Calvin/Deerpark.
+She has appeared on TV’s Handmaid’s Tale, The Big Cigar, Reign, Covert Affairs, and in the film Dream Scenario with Nicolas Cage.
+Ramona works as an Artist Educator around the city in various schools, for Studio 180, and as a Resident Artist Educator for Y.P.T.
+She spent seven summers directing over forty children in musicals at CampArtHouse, and leads their Performance Group.
+She currently leads choir with Sistema Toronto, an adult seniors’ choir, and has created the Children’s Arts Club at Calvin/Deerpark.

 High school students straddle a really cool world between playful youth and serious adult questioning.
 They have strong opinions but are also often open to changing those strong opinions when given more information or upon hearing new thoughts.